 - Resume detailing professional experience

-- Transcript copy of Bachelor's degree (for non-UNR students)
+- Transcript copy of Bachelor's degree (required for non-UNR students only)

 - Program of Study (select one of three tracks of study, engineering, business management, or policy)